prometheus-community/helm-charts/charts/prometheus/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### To 15.0

+Version 15.0.0 changes the relabeling config, aligning it with the [Prometheus community conventions](https://github.com/prometheus/prometheus/pull/9832).
+If you've made manual changes to the relabeling config, you have to adapt your changes.

 ### To 9.0

 Version 9.0 adds a new option to enable or disable the Prometheus Server.
 This supports the use case of running a Prometheus server in one k8s cluster and scraping exporters in another cluster while using the same chart for each deployment.
 To install the server `server.enabled` must be set to `true`.